john-m24/john-m24.github.io/markdown/reclaiming-liberty.md

 That principle shouldn’t just apply to government — it should apply to all powerful entities including corporations, universities and the individual.

-But the problem is that **the individual is no longer counterbalancing these systems.**
+But the problem is that t**he individual is no longer counterbalancing these systems.**

 In 2025, governments, companies, universities, and other institutions are competing for power in full view.